RFD-FHEM/SIGNALDuino/README.md

 ### Getting started

-Just clone the repo and open the project file with code:blocks. (currently this works only for windows) Compile it and have fun.
+Just clone the repo and open the project file with Visual Studio and the Visual Micro addon. (sorry, but this works only for windows)
+Compile it and have fun.
-If you are using the Arduino IDE, you have to copy all the libs into your sketch folder.
+If you are using the Arduino IDE, you have to copy all the libs into your sketch folder and alter some includes.

 ### Using SIGNALDuino in FHEM